HaseebLUMS/loq-simulator/README.md

 40% the sequence of matched orders is same across LOQ and FIFO

 # TODO

+More LOQs (e.g., 2 in front of LOB)
+- a sequence, randomly split across two LOQs

+- two designs: everythong on fpga, compute scale of exchange
+- increase order throughput (where the bottleneck is)
+- homa (incast)
+- speedex, core wise scalablity

 send repo link to anirudh

 point anirudh to databento APIs/offering